 PHOTOTHERAPY WORKSHOPS - GENERAL INFORMATION.

-I have been evolving and developing the workshops I run for over eighteen years.
+I have been evolving and developing the workshops I run for over Twenty years.
 The workshops are tailored to the environment of those who commission me, the audience, the time-scale and the fees which they can pay.

 I can work within a minimum of 4 (long) days.